 Option 5: Cash Out Some or All of Your 401(k)

-Whether it’s because they want or need the cash or because figuring out how to roll over a 401(k) to an IRA can be complicated, a large percentage of Americans cash out their retirement plans when they leave a job.
+Whether it’s because they want or need the cash or because figuring out how to roll over a 401(k) can be complicated, a large percentage of Americans cash out their retirement plans when they leave a job.

 As of 2017, Vanguard estimated that 31% of U.S. workers who have 401(k)s cash them out when leaving a job.
 Aon Hewitt estimated the number at 43%.
 That number is even larger among people in their 20s.

-There’s some evidence that the financial hardships many people have suffered because of the COVID-19 pandemic continue to make cashing out look like an attractive option.
+There’s some evidence that the financial hardships many people have suffered because of the COVID-19 pandemic and the subsequent high inflation continue to make cashing out look like an attractive option.

 According to a Bankrate survey published in May 2020, more than 27% of working or recently unemployed Americans were planning to turn to their 401(k)s or IRAs for a source of income — or they’d already cashed out.